 Work experience is not a must, but they stress on passing the test and rely more on accuracy, formatting, and reliability (they have an AFR concept to approve the applicants).

 Daily Transcription is a good company that provides services to entertainment, corporate, legal industries, and academic institutions.

 Experience is not a must and they encourage beginners to join, provided they commit to perfection and details.

-Currently, they offer transcriptions jobs to only the US and Canada residents.
+Currently, they offer transcription jobs to only the US and Canadian residents.

 You must have typing skills of at least 50 wpm, excellent listening skills, a strong mastery of English, and the ability to meet strict deadlines.

 You must have a dependable computer with the internet, a transcription software such as Express Scribe or otranscribe.com, and a pair of good headphones.
 There is no compulsion to have a foot pedal.

 To apply you must first upload your resume and fill the application form.
 Then after a basic Skills Assessment Test that you must pass, you will receive a link to the Transcription test for your area of expertise.
 There is no cost to apply.

 Daily Transcription claims to pay higher than other companies.
 They pay per audio minute between $0.75 to $0.85.
 Their top transcriptionists make $250–$950 per week.

 They make weekly payments by check.